Become a Virtual Facilitator

 Use your leadership experience and social-emotional skills to help make mentoring a successful, fulfilling experience for everyone involved.

-As a facilitator, you are a crucial member of a Braid team.
-Being your team’s primary support allows you to be a trusted guide when issues arise and help everyone remain tightly connected.
+As a Virtual Facilitator, you are a crucial member of a Braid Team.
+Being your team’s primary support allows you to be a trusted guide when issues arise and to help everyone remain tightly connected.

-Facilitators bridge the gap between the foster system and our Braid mentors.
-As a facilitator, you’re able to cultivate unity on your team and discern when they need extra support.
+Virtual Facilitators bridge the gap between the foster system and our Braid Mentors.
+As a Facilitator, you’re able to cultivate unity in your team and discern when they need extra support.
 Because of your own leadership experience or time spent in a helping profession, you can guide mentors to reflect on their experience, better understand the obstacles their mentee might be facing, and resolve conflict.
 Thanks to your steady presence, your team can confidently mentor knowing you have their back.

 You would make an amazing facilitator if…